mautic/user-documentation/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Mautic documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**Mautic** is an open source marketing automation platform that provides you with the greatest level of audience intelligence, thus enabling you to make more meaningful customer connections

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.